jakebathman/tailwindcss-uk-docs/source/docs/theme.blade.md

 By default, these values are inherited by the `padding`, `margin`, `negativeMargin`, `width`, and `height` core plugins.

-To learn more, see the [spacing customization documentation](/docs/customizing-spacing).
+To learn more, see the [spacing customization documentation](/docs/customising-spacing).

 ### Core plugins

 The rest of the `theme` section is used to configure which values are available for each individual core plugin.

-For example, the `borderRadius` key lets you customize which border radius utilities will be generated:
+For example, the `borderRadius` key lets you customise which border radius utilities will be generated:

 ```js
 module.exports = {